Temple Ohabei Shalom (Brookline, Massachusetts)

-Temple Ohabei Shalom is a significant Reform synagogue in Brookline, Massachusetts under the spiritual leadership of Rabbi Audrey Berkman, Assistant Rabbi Jennifer Queen, and Rabbi Emerita, Emily Gopen Lipof.
+Temple Ohabei Shalom (מקדש אוהבי שלום) is a Reform Jewish synagogue located at 1187 Beacon Street, in Brookline, suburban Boston, Massachusetts, in the United States.
+Organized in 1842 with membership mainly of German Jews, it is the oldest Jewish congregation in Massachusetts and the third oldest in New England, following congregations in Newport and New Haven.

+History

-Organized in 1842 with membership mainly of German origin, it is the oldest Jewish congregation in Massachusetts and the third oldest in New England, following congregations in Newport and New Haven. the congregation's first act was to establish a cemetery, the Temple Ohabei Shalom Cemetery.
-A registered historic site located in East Boston, Massachusetts.
-The cemetery will soon be the home of the Jewish Cemetery Association of Massachusetts' museum commemorating the Mystic River Jews (Boston, Chelsea, Revere, Malden, Everett, and north).
+The congregation's first act was to establish a cemetery, the Temple Ohabei Shalom Cemetery, located in East Boston, and listed on the National Register of Historic Places in 2008.
+The cemetery will soon be the home of the Jewish Cemetery Association of Massachusetts' museum commemorating the Mystic River Jews.

 The first synagogue building, erected in 1851 on Warren Street, Boston, was a handsome, two-story wooden structure with a doorway flanked by a pair of windows on each side and balanced by three pairs of windows on the second floor.
 The windows, each set a pair with arched tops, resembled the standard representation of the tablets of the ten commandments.
 The sanctuary could seat 400 and had space for a Hebrew School, a meeting room, and a mikveh.

 The congregation's second building, used from 1863–86, was a handsome Greek Revival structure at 76 Warrenton Street, Boston.
 It had been built as a Universalist church and is today the home of the Charles Playhouse.
+Raphael Lasker became rabbi of the congregation in 1876.

-The third building was the former home of the Unitarian Church led by Edward Everett Hale, who spoke at the building's rededication as a synagogue in 1887.
-The building is now the home of a Greek Orthodox church.
+The third building was a former Unitarian Church building, located at 15 Union Park Street.
+The church was led by Edward Everett Hale, who spoke at the building's rededication as a synagogue in 1887.
+The building is now the St. John The Baptist Greek Orthodox Church.